 Have Your Travel Information Handy

 I’ve used the TripIt app for many years and find it relatively seamless for keeping all my travel confirmation info in one place: flights, rental cars, hotels, train tickets, whatever.
-I also have the Airbnb app on my phone since I like to rent a house or apartment if I’ll be staying a while, especially when I’m not solo.
-(Get a discount on your first stay here if you’ve never stayed with them.)

 I also find it useful to have both Lyft and Uber on the phone because I’d rather use Lyft, but sometimes the latter has more drivers around and it works in Mexico too.
+On a recent trip I found Lyft to be $15 cheaper on one route, Uber a whopping $30 cheaper for a trip to the airport.

 I don’t have an app installed for every airline, but I always give them texting permission so I can get updates if a flight is delayed or canceled.
 For some hotel chains it can be worth downloading their app because you can use it to check in or out and in some cases you can get keyless entry to your room, bypassing the front desk entirely.
 Here’s how Hilton’s works, for example.